-This easy slow cooker (or instant pot) Brown Sugar Balsamic Pulled Pork takes minutes to put together – what a delicious crowd pleaser!
+This easy slow cooker (or instant pot) Brown Sugar Balsamic Pulled Pork is healthier than most, takes minutes to put together and is a delicious crowd pleaser!

-Although it’s hard to beat something fresh off the grill this time of year, there’s also something wonderful about a meal that requires no last minute prep.
+I love a meal that requires no last minute prep, especially when we're entertaining guests.
 This Brown Sugar Balsamic Pulled Pork can be made early in the day (or a day in advance) and simply warmed before eating.
 Tote it in your slow cooker to a party, potluck or picnic for a super easy, crazy delicious meal that young, old, and all ages in between, will enjoy.

 I dropped off a container of this pulled pork and a package of my Easy Buttermilk Brioche Buns to a friend this past week.
 Later that evening, I got this text: "For sure, drool worthy!!!
 Oh my word, that was so good!!!
 Dad and I both loved it!!"
 Everyone else who's tried it has had the same response.

 I'm always a little hesitant to make recipes that call for pork butt or pork shoulder.
 It's not that I don't love the succulent, moist, super tender meat this cut of pork produces.
 The problem for me is that it tends to have a really high-fat content, and that fat goes right into whatever sauce the meat is cooking in.
 Not so with this Brown Sugar Balsamic Pulled Pork recipe.
 As dumb as that may sound, it really thrills this health-conscious crazy cookin' girl!